-- Average Lifespan: 11-13 years
+- Average Lifespan: 14-16 years

 - Registered?: aca, akc

-Belgian Malinois Breed Profile
+Belgian Malinois Dog Breed Information

 Did You Know?

+Although they were originally bred for herding, the Belgian Malinois excels as a military or police dog.
 The Belgian Malinois was used for military purposes as far back as World War I with many soldiers bringing their Malinois dogs home to the States after the war ended.
-It was following that time that the AKC saw a large increase in registrations of this breed.
+Following that time, the AKC saw a large increase in registrations of this breed.

 Today, the Malinois is more commonly found as a working breed.
 Some facts about Belgian Malinois are that they are versatile working dogs and popular military dogs.
 These dogs are exceptional at finding explosives, narcotics, and tracking fugitives attempting to avoid apprehension.